MrGreen-ie/COSC-4P02-Group-11/documentation/prd.md

    - Store fetched articles in a database (SQLite for MVP).
    - Handle duplicates (i.e., do not re-fetch or store the same article multiple times).
 3. **AI Summarization & Content Generation**
-   - Integrate with the OpenAI API to summarize, rephrase, or generate short/long-form text.
+   - Integrate with the Gemini API to summarize, rephrase, or generate short/long-form text.
    - Display AI-generated summaries or content in a user-friendly format.
 4. **Rich Text Editing & Template Management**
    - Provide a rich text editor (Draft.js) for customizing newsletter or social post content.